magic-lalla122/magic-lalla122/README.md

-- 👋 Hi, I’m Magic-lalla122
+- 👋 Hi, I’m Lalla
-- 👀 I’m interested in Cybersecurity and Machine Learning
+-  I’m interested in Cybersecurity and networking, trying to built LLM skills searching for ideas and labs
-- 🌱 I’m a beginner

 <!---